tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 * Phone details are on the learning platform.

 I typically reply within max.
 3 business days (unless you receive an out of office message).
 Note that I will have limited availability during the Easter break.
-So please post questions early on the blackboard
+So please post questions early on the blackboard site.

-## Resources.
+## Resources
 Check the [RStudio website](https://www.rstudio.com/).

 Give [swirl](https://swirlstats.com/) a go!